VistaVision: History

+Pre-release demonstration

+"On Monday of this week [October 4, 1954] Paramount gave a press demonstration at its Hollywood studio of a new method of projecting VistaVision pictures," wrote trade publisher Pete Harrison, who told exhibitors what to expect from the new format.
+"According to a studio release, Paramount will make available to exhibitors three types of VistaVision release prints: the standard print suitable for playing in any theatre; the "squeeze" print for anamorphic projection; and the large-frame horizontal print suitable for theatres that will be fitted with extra large screens.
+Excerpts from several VistaVision features were shown at the demonstration, but the most impressive was a James A. FitzPatrick short subject, VistaVision Visits Norway.
+The photography was superb.
+It was not only sharp, but also had depth -- not the depth of third dimension, but noticeable depth just the same.
+And the color was exquisite.
+The footage was shown on a screen 60 feet high and 32 feet wide, and in an aspect ratio of 1.85 to 1."

 In its lead-up to White Christmas, Paramount Pictures' publicity department stressed the CinemaScope process was "uncomfortably wide", in which their "VistaVision" process would emphasize that "height is as important as width."
 By then, several theaters had been equipped with horizontal screen projectors for VistaVision's eight-sprocket image frame.
-For theater exhibitors that were not equipped, an alternate 35 mm film print was used with a compatible sound system known as the "Perspecta Stereo", encoded in the optical track.
+For theater exhibitors that were not equipped, an alternate 35 mm film print was used with a compatible sound system known as "Perspecta Stereo", encoded in the optical track.
 The VistaVision fanfare, heard in most of the films produced in this ratio, was composed by Nathan Van Cleave.

+Premiere

-White Christmas held its West Coast premiere at the Warner Beverly Hills Theatre on October 27, 1954.
+White Christmas held its West Coast premiere at the Warner Beverly Hills Theatre on October 27, 1954 (with the VistaVision travelogue VistaVision Visits Norway).
 The Los Angeles Times detailed the VistaVision process was "a simple innovation, but not easy to grasp" by which they noted the "enlargement and compression process gives the picture a depth of focus which enhances its clarity."
 Before its release, in March 1954, Paramount chief engineer Loren L. Ryder believed that VistaVision would become the forerunner of widescreen projection for the following reasons: